 Often we compare current values to a rolling average to see how the current performance compares to an average of recent values, such as a 12 month rolling average that takes into account seasonality across the months.
 A rolling average only applies to the latest value since it is updated each time period.
 This example shows both a target that applies to all years and three and five year averages that apply only to the latest year.

 It is important that the dashed or dotted line be built as part of the graph so that if the graph is moved or resized the line stays in the correct spot and the comparison is accurate.
 This is one of the key visuals I teach in my hands-on workshops and here is a video recorded last year of how you create these graphs in Excel.
-If you want to learn more advanced techniques for effective graphs in Excel, sign up here to be notified when I release a course I am working on with more detailed expert-level techniques.
+If you want to learn more advanced techniques for effective graphs in Excel, check out my Excel Chart Skills 501 course.

 When you are comparing one value in the data series to a standard, consider a dashed line on that one column in the column chart.